Ripley residential property owned on a long lease is a depreciating asset because a leaseholder only owns the property for a period of years.

-It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally considered that a property with over one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |